 ndbinfodirectory corresponds to the

-ndbinfodatabase that stores information specific to MySQL Cluster (present only for installations built to include MySQL Cluster).
+ndbinfodatabase that stores information specific to NDB Cluster (present only for installations built to include NDB Cluster).
 See Section 18.5.10, “ndbinfo: The NDB Cluster Information Database”.

 Other subdirectories correspond to databases created by users or applications.Note